 - Feeling dizzy or lightheaded

 - Abdominal pain

 Your doctor or nurse will ask about your symptoms and do an exam.
-He or she might order a chest X-ray.
-Sometimes rib fractures are not visible on X-ray, and you may need other imaging tests, such as a CT scan, to look for other injuries or more subtle rib fractures.
-Imaging tests create pictures of the inside of the body to help determine if there are injuries in nearby organs.
+He or she might order a chest x-ray.
+Sometimes rib fractures are not visible on x-ray so you will need other imaging tests.
+Often the imaging test is a CT scan which looks for other injuries or more subtle rib fractures.

-Treatment depends on how many ribs you broke and your other injuries, as well as your overall health and presence of other medical conditions.
-People with 2 or more broken ribs or other serious injuries usually need treatment in the hospital.
+Treatment depends on how many ribs you broke and your other injuries.
+Your doctor will also take into account your health and any other medical conditions.
+People with two or more broken ribs often need treatment offered in a hospital setting.

 Your doctor will also recommend a treatment to help prevent your small airways from closing off.
-This treatment, called “incentive spirometry,” involves breathing deeply into a hand-held device a number of times each day.
-You will be seen by a Respiratory Therapist, a specialist in the lungs and lung function, to help you with these exercises to help prevent pneumonia.
+This treatment, called “incentive spirometry,” involves breathing deeply into a hand-held device many times each day.
+You will see a Respiratory Therapist to help you with these exercises.

-It is also very important that you do not stay in bed.
-Activity, such as walking, although it can be painful, is very important to keep good lung function and to prevent pneumonia.
-You should walk around your house several times per day, and increase your activity as you can tolerate.
+It is also very important that you stay active.
+Activity, like walking, although painful, is very important to keep good lung function.
+It also works to prevent pneumonia.
+Once you go home from the hospital, you should walk around your house several times per day.
+Increase your activity as you can tolerate.

 To treat your pain, your doctor can use: